pvnkmrksk/rala/README.md

 ## License

+This project and its code are licensed under the [Open Database License (ODC-ODbL)](https://opendatacommons.org/licenses/odbl/), inheriting from the source dictionary data license.

-The dictionary data is licensed under ODC-ODbL.
+The dictionary data is provided by [Alar](https://alar.ink) and is also licensed under ODC-ODbL.
 Please refer to the [Alar project](https://alar.ink) for more information about the data license.